 - Q What is the most common shoulder injury?

-- Q What are depressed shoulders?
+- Q What shoulder problems are typical at different ages?

 - Q What causes pain in the subscapularis muscle of the shoulder?